globalvillagesoftware/infrastructure/docs/no-batchfile/source/environment.rst

 Operating System
 ================

-The *Global Village* is platforrm neutral and the development environment can be installed on any supported platform.
+The |gv| is platforrm neutral and the development environment can be installed on any supported platform.
 The implication of a supported platform is that we know how to create the platform and can automate this process.
+This means an optional installation of a preferred operating system along with any missing tools needed to support the |gv| software development environment.

 Linux
 -----